The Role of Filtration Systems in Keeping Clean Oil

 • Simple to use and maintain

-• Effective at removing large particles
+• Great for large particles

 • Cost-effective